-PRIDE Summer Institute in Cardiovascular Genetics & Epidemiology
+PRIDE Summer Institute in Cardiovascular Disease Comorbidities, Genetics & Epidemiology (CVD-CGE)

 After brief introductions by all participating faculty, mentors, and mentees, the goals and expectations of this PRIDE program will be reviewed.
-Brief presentations will be made by all potential mentors present, providing an outline of the currently ongoing research in their labs.
-Each mentee will then have an opportunity to present his/her area of research interest.
+Each mentee will have an opportunity to present his/her area of research interest.
 The mentors will have several opportunities to critique and offer suggestions to develop the research plan.
 Contact information for all the mentors and faculty will be provided to encourage communication among mentees and mentors.
-All mentees and mentors will have access to a secure area of the PRIDE web site which includes course materials such as the schedule for the entire summer session, a contact list for guest speakers and mentors, lecture handouts, maps, and other miscellaneous information.
+All mentees and mentors will have access to a secure area for PRIDE which includes course materials such as the schedule for the entire summer session, a contact list for guest speakers and mentors, lecture handouts, maps, and other miscellaneous information.
 The Program Directors will facilitate direct contacts between the mentees and mentors.
-Mentors will be identified for each mentee prior to the start of the Summer Institute after which mentees will meet with their mentors as often as possible (usually during lunch and/or dinner) to explore possible research ideas.
-While we anticipate making tentative mentor assignments to all incoming mentees ahead of the orientation session, we are able to change if needed.
+Mentors will be identified for each mentee prior to or at the beginning of the Summer Institute after which mentees will meet with their mentors as often as possible (usually during lunch and/or dinner) to explore possible research ideas.
+While the mentor assignments are made at the beginning, we are able to change if needed.
 Each Mentee is expected to choose a Home Institution Mentor also.
 The Small Research Project (SRP) component will be discussed in depth, including how to leverage the 1st Summer Institute to prepare competitive SRP proposals.

 Special workshops on “Grant Writing and Grantsmanship” (NHLBI Program staff, Ms. Dodson, and Drs.
 Rao, and Schechtman): PRIDE Mentees will receive extensive training in grants writing and grantsmanship issues.
-NHLBI Program staff (Dr. Josephine Boyington and colleagues) cover in great detail the various types of NIH funding mechanisms, grant writing, submission, re-submission of revised applications, and NIH review process, early investigator considerations, the areas of current research interest to the NHLBI etc. This series of 3 lectures is followed by an expert presentation by Dr. Schechtman on what the grant reviewers look for, what type of mistakes one should avoid, and how to write grants in a style readily appreciated by reviewers.
+NHLBI Program staff (Dr. Josephine Boyington and colleagues) cover in great detail the various types of NIH funding mechanisms, grant submission procedures, re-submission of revised applications, and NIH review process, early investigator considerations, the areas of current research interest to the NHLBI, etc. This series of 3 lectures is followed by an expert presentation by Dr. Schechtman on what the grant reviewers look for, what type of mistakes one should avoid, and how to write grants in a style readily appreciated by reviewers.
 Ms. Dodson provides excellent hands-on training on how best to write and present the specific aims.
 Her one hour lecture is followed by a group discussion and then followed by individual meeting with each mentee to discuss the specific aims of that mentee’s grant.
 Dr. Rao provides a presentation and discussion on how to responsively prepare revised applications (re-submissions).
 Collectively, they provide the nuts and bolts of grant writing, covering grantsmanship issues.

-Many Survey Lectures are presented during the Summer Institute, including topics such as Biomedical Journal Publishing; Reviewing Grants; Public Databases, Data Mining and Network Analysis, and Genome-Wide Association Studies (GWAS) including Analysis Packages; Hypertension, Hypertensive Heart Disease and Genetics; Cardiovascular Phenotyping Laboratory; Cardiovascular Genetic Epidemiology; Clinical Application of Cardiovascular Genetics and Rare Genetic Variation and Risk for MI; Training in Responsible Conduct of Research; Race/Ethnicity, and Health Disparities; Unique Issues Faced by Researchers from Underrepresented Backgrounds in Conducting Research and in Pursuing Independent Research Careers; The Role of Genomics in Complex Disease; Career Advancement Plan for Junior Faculty; A Novel Field-Tested Approach to Writing NIH Grants: Internet Available Tools; Overview of Dissemination and Implementation Science; Group Brainstorming of proposals and a Concluding Session with a review of progress up to date and discuss in detail the plans for the following year.
+Many Survey Lectures are presented during the Summer Institute, including topics such as Biomedical Journal Publishing; Reviewing Grants; Public Databases, Data Mining and Genome-Wide Association Studies (GWAS); Hypertension, Hypertensive Heart Disease and Genetics; Cardiovascular Phenotyping Laboratory; Cardiovascular Genetic Epidemiology; Lung Epidemiology and Genetics, Sleep Epidemiology and Genetics, Training in Responsible Conduct of Research; Race/Ethnicity, and Health Disparities; Unique Issues Faced by Researchers from Underrepresented Backgrounds in Conducting Research and in Pursuing Independent Research Careers; The Role of Genomics in Complex Disease; Career Advancement Plan for Junior Faculty; A Novel Field-Tested Approach to Writing NIH Grants: Internet Available Tools; Overview of Dissemination and Implementation Science; Group Brainstorming of proposals and a Concluding Session with a review of progress up to date and discuss in detail the plans for the following year.

 Evaluations of the Curriculum, Mentors, Facilities, etc will be completed throughout the Summer Institute Program.

 The second component consists of year-long activities with a mid-year meeting and spans from September until the second summer (component 3).
-This component involves extensive networking activities between the mentees and the mentors, reviewing the current CVD literature to identify and refine individual research interests, publication activities, developing and submitting an SRP application to address the gaps, one mid-year meeting, one annual workshop in Bethesda, MD, and writing drafts of grant applications.
+This component involves extensive networking activities between the mentees and the mentors, reviewing the current CVD and comorbidities literature to identify critical research gaps and refine individual research interests, publication activities, developing and submitting an SRP application to address the gaps, one mid-year meeting, one annual workshop in Bethesda, MD, and writing drafts of grant applications.
 Mentor-Mentee interactions are the highlight of this component.
 The “mid-year” meeting of all mentees and mentors (including the home institution Mentors) will be scheduled and will be held in January in St Louis.
 Several things are scheduled during this meeting.
 First, progress made by each Mentee since the last summer session will be reviewed and documented.
 Any remedial action will be suggested when the progress seems inadequate.
 Separate Mentor-Mentee meetings will be scheduled.
 Finally, a day-long grant-review meeting will be held (mock study section) where each mentee’s research plans are reviewed by mentors and peer mentees using written comments.
-There will also be an annual workshop/conference among all sites & NHLBI including mentors for networking and career development and includes poster sessions, oral presentations of research, mock study section with grant proposals submitted by Mentees and Mentors and Peer Reviewers.
+There will also be a 3-4 day annual workshop among all sites & NHLBI including mentors for networking and career development and includes poster sessions, oral presentations of research, mock study section with grant proposals submitted by Mentees and Mentors and Peer Reviewers.